ultimape/goliath/README.md

 Goliath BirdEater is intended to be a tool to get a more complete export of your Twitter Archive.

-Twitter released their archive functionality [back in 2012](https://blog.twitter.com/official/en_us/a/2012/your-twitter-archive.html) and it hasn't really been updated since.
-A number of outstanding deficiencies still exist, many outlined in this blog [post from 2013](https://shkspr.mobi/blog/2013/02/deficiencies-in-the-twitter-archive/) a mere ~3 months after the feature rollout.
+Twitter released their archive functionality [back in 2012](https://blog.Twitter.com/official/en_us/a/2012/your-Twitter-archive.html) and it hasn't really been updated since.
+A number of outstanding deficiencies still exist, many outlined in this blog [post from 2013](https://shkspr.mobi/blog/2013/02/deficiencies-in-the-Twitter-archive/) a mere ~3 months after the feature rollout.
 It has been nearly 6 years and there are no signs that the Archive is going to be improved.

 As a number of people are seeking to leave the platform for greener pasture (*\*cough\** Mastodon *\*cough\**), this completely broken archive system is *unacceptable*.

 We seek to fix that.

 **Problems with the Archive Include, but are not limited to:**
-* Images are not part of the archive, but are still stored on twitter's image hosting service.
+* Images are not part of the archive, but are still stored on Twitter's image hosting service.
 * If you delete the original tweet off of Twitter, the associated images are also removed.
 * Many images in the backup itself are not even linked properly to begin with.
 * You are unable to view tweets as threads, even your own.